-Rosacea Treatments in Birmingham, MI
+Rosacea Treatments in Clarkston, MI

 Rosacea may not be a life-threatening problem, but this chronic skin condition can leave you self-conscious with blotchy, red skin that can be uncomfortable.
 At Clarkston Dermatology, we understand that you want a personalized medical experience with real results, but you can be left feeling like just a number without a team that partners with you.
-We take pride in building relationships with our patients in Troy and Birmingham, MI, with innovative medical treatments for rosacea performed by licensed providers.
+We take pride in building relationships with our patients in Troy and Clarkston, MI, with innovative medical treatments for rosacea performed by licensed providers.